oren/convox-example-go/readme.md

-# go-mysql
+# Go on Convox Example

-Convox Base image for Go.
+This repository contains an example Go app configured for local development and deployment to Convox.

 This repository uses two containers: Go Webservice and MySQL Database.